A special joint panel is unable to bridge differences over taxes, entitlements

 “Our Democratic friends said we won’t cut one dollar more without raising taxes,” Kyl said.
 “That tells you a lot about the ethos in Washington.
 We went into the exercise to try to reduce federal government spending.
 What we get from the other side is, no, we won’t make more cuts unless you raise taxes.”

 At the center of the dispute is conservative activist Grover Norquist, head of the group Americans for Tax Reform and author of a popular GOP campaign pledge never to raise taxes.

-Democrats portray Norquist as a zealot who has effectively imposed a reign of terror over congressional Republicans petrified of crossing his group and incurring the wrath of the GOP's anti-tax base.
+Democrats portray Norquist as an ideological thug who has effectively imposed a reign of terror over congressional Republicans petrified of crossing his group and incurring the wrath of the GOP’s anti-tax base.